kzatko/operra-reproducibility/README.md

 -   [ ] Matlab
 -   [ ] Other

-### What Integrated Developing Environment do you use?
+### What Integrated Development Environment do you use?
 -   [ ] Rstudio
 -   [ ] VS Code
 -   [ ] Other